Capitalboy-r/9--11-The-game/README.md

 controls are:

- -space to fly up
+ - space to fly up

- -s to shot
+ - s to shot

- -m to mute game
+ - m to mute game

- -r - restart only works after lossing
+ - r - restart only works after lossing

- -q - quit only works after lossing
+ - q - quit only works after lossing